Allen Bicycle Accident Lawyer

 All of these actions could give rise to a cause of action for negligence if an accident occurs as a result of a driver’s behavior.
 Any bicyclist injured by the negligent actions of another on the road should speak with an Allen bicycle accident lawyer who could help assess a potential claim.

-Establishing Driver Negligence
+How is Driver Negligence Established?

 To file a lawsuit for a bike accident based on the negligent actions of a motorist, a plaintiff must establish that the defendant was negligent.
 That means the plaintiff must show that the defendant owed them a duty to act or not to act, breached that duty, caused the plaintiff’s injuries by that breach, and caused the plaintiff to suffer damages.